Sir Maurice Berkeley1

 M, #27951, b. circa 1436, d.
 September 1506

-Sir Maurice Berkeley was born circa 1436.1 He was the son of James de Berkeley, 1st Lord Berkeley and Lady Isabel Mowbray.1 He married Isabel Meade, daughter of Philip Meade and Isabel (?), in 1465.1 He died in September 1506.1 He was buried at Austin Friars, London, England.1
+Sir Maurice Berkeley was born circa 1436.1 He was the son of James de Berkeley, 1st Lord Berkeley and Lady Isabel de Mowbray.1 He married Isabel Meade, daughter of Philip Meade and Isabel (?), in 1465.1 He died in September 1506.1 He was buried at Austin Friars, London, EnglandG.1

-Sir Maurice Berkeley also went by the nick-name of Maurice 'the Lawier'.1 He held the office of Knight of the Body, to King Edward IV.1 He succeeded to the title of 3rd Lord Berkeley [E., 1421] on 14 February 1491/92, by writ, de jure.1
+Sir Maurice Berkeley also went by the nick-name of Maurice 'the Lawier'.1 He held the office of Knight of the Body, to King Edward IV.1 He succeeded as the 3rd Lord Berkeley [E., 1421] on 14 February 1491/92, by writ, de jure.1

 Children of Sir Maurice Berkeley and Isabel Meade